 The Statesman’s Addie Broyles shared a recipe for Z’Tejas’ frozen sangria, which has a hint of grapefruit and lemon juice and is oh-so-perfect for summer.

-If you’re a craft beer lover, these 10 Texas beers are perfect for enjoying all summer long, from Live Oak Hefeweizen to a peach wheat beer from Brazos Valley.
+If you’re a craft beer lover, these 11 Texas beers are perfect for enjoying all summer long, from a göse to a pilsner and everything in between.
 You don’t have to whet your whistle with booze all the time, though — these 10 bars, shops and breweries offer both coffee and beer.

 We’ve also made a list of all of the best places in Austin to get ice cream, frozen custard, gelato, frozen yogurt or soft serve ... yeah, it’s a long list.
 Luckily, there’s a handy-dandy map for that one, too.

 Another key to surviving summer in Austin is the delicious icy goodness of a paleta.
 You can find these colorful ice pops throughout Austin in specialized shops called paleterias or from sidewalk pushcarts.
 You can even learn to make your own at home, too.

 Sometimes you just have to face the facts: The heat’s not going anywhere.
 So you may as well just drown your sorrows in the great food Austin has to offer.